 For the induction tutor, this includes capturing and maintaining evidence of ECT progress against the teacher standards, seeking feedback from mentors and other colleagues who have, for example, run specialist induction sessions or observed ECTs in the classroom.
 Should you wish to use it, we have provided an induction monitoring/tracking sheet which you may find useful to make notes and/or to refer to for suggested evidence (login required - available from the 'resources' section 'induction guidance' folder on ECT Manager).

 End of year formal assessments…

-We also advise that ECTs carry out regular self-evaluation regarding their progress and we have put together an ECT self-reflection sheet (available from the 'resources' section on ECT Manager - login required) which should assist with this.
-The sheet is not a statutory requirement for induction nor is maintaining a portfolio of evidence against each standard, however, it is good practice for ECTs to do so.
+We also advise that ECTs carry out regular self-evaluation regarding their progress and we have put together an optional ECT self-reflection sheet (login required - available from the 'resources' section, 'induction guidance' folder on ECT Manager) which should assist with this.
+Self-evaluation and using this sheet is not a statutory requirement for ECTs during induction nor is gathering and maintaining a portfolio of evidence against each standard, however, it is good practice for ECTs to do so.

 Example progress reviews and formal assessments including further guidance can be found in the 'resources' section when signed in to ECT Manager